corazawaf/coraza/.github/PULL_REQUEST_TEMPLATE.md

 > Thank you for contributing to Coraza WAF, your effort is greatly appreciated
-> Before submitting check if what you want to add to `coraza-waf` list meets [quality standards](https://github.com/corazawaf/coraza/blob/master/CONTRIBUTING.md#quality-standards) before sending pull request.
+> Before submitting check if what you want to add to `coraza` list meets [quality standards](https://github.com/corazawaf/coraza/blob/master/CONTRIBUTING.md#quality-standards) before sending pull request.
 Thanks!

 **Note**: _that go.mod and go.sum can only be modified for tested dependency updates or justified new features._